 It is common for hands and/or fingers to swell slightly in the heat, and contract in the cold - some people find this fluctuation to be quite significant, so it's worthwhile taking time to think about how your hands are feeling at the time of measuring.
+Measure several times, and at different times of the day, in order to estimate an average size.

 It is the customer's responsibility to ensure that you have requested the appropriate size for your needs and I will always craft your ring to your specified size.
 If, however, on receipt of your ring something doesn't seem quite right, please feel free to get in touch and I'll be happy to advise.